ibm-cloud-docs/SecureGateway/securegateway_destination.md

 For a cloud destination, it will appear under User Authentication if a TLS protocol has been selected.
 In this case, the client will use this certificate/key pair to establish TLS listeners with the file uploaded to the [User Authentication](#user-auth) in the CA.

 ## Configuring Network Security
-To prevent all but specific IP addresses from connecting to your cloud host and port, you can choose to enforce iptable rules on your on-premises destination.
+To prevent all but specific IP addresses from connecting to your cloud hosts and ports, you can choose to enforce iptables rules on your on-premises destination.
 ![Network Security Panel](./images/networkSecurity.png?raw=true "Network Security panel")

-To enforce iptable rules, check the box <b>Restrict cloud access to this destination with iptable rules</b> from the Network Security panel.
+To enforce iptables rules, check the box <b>Restrict cloud access to this destination with iptables rules</b> from the Network Security panel.
 Once the box is checked, you can begin adding the IPs that should be allowed to connect.
-If no IPs are provided, all connections to this cloud host and port will be rejected as long as the <b>Restrict cloud access</b> box is checked.
+If no IPs are provided, all connections to this cloud hosts and ports will be rejected as long as the <b>Restrict cloud access</b> box is checked.

 <b>Note</b>: The IPs or ports provided must be the external IP address that the {{site.data.keyword.SecureGateway}} servers will see, not the local IP address of the machine making the request.

-### Adding iptable rules
+### Adding iptables rules
 When adding rules to iptables, you can provide individual IPs or an IP range along with either a single port or a port range.
 All ranges provided are inclusive.
 The following table has some examples as well as how they will resolve within iptables:

 IP Addresses | Ports | Results